vividandco/ror-code-challenge/README.md

 Press Release Manager - Code Challenge
 ======================================

 Welcome to the Press Release Manager challenge.
-Your task is to build a Ruby on Rails app to evaluate your skills in back-end development, data modeling, validation, testing, and authentication.
+Your task is to build a Ruby on Rails app to evaluate your skills in full stack Rails development, data modeling, validation, testing, and authentication.

 ### Goal